 Ground coffee is typically already packaged in stores and ready to brew, but there are a few ways you can grind the beans yourself.
 The easiest and most common way to grind coffee is with an electric coffee grinder.
-Coffee grinder is a machine that helps you grind the desired amount of coffee beans into small pieces.
 The size of the coffee ground will be based on the brewing method you will be using.
-You can also gently grind and break up the coffee beans with a mortar and pestle or a roller pin.

 There is no exact pinpoint to when and where coffee was first discovered or invented.
 However, there have been various legends as to how it came about.

-The Coffee Legend in Ethiopia: when a goat herder named Kladi noticed how energetic his goats were after eating coffee berries off of a tree. kladi then shared these berries with a monastery who made it into a drink.
+One theory mentions a goat herder named Kladi, which noticed how energetic his goats were after eating coffee berries off of a tree.
+Kladi then shared these berries with a monastery who made it into a drink.
 The coffee then made its way to the Arabian Peninsula, which by trade allowed it to eventually spread all over the world.
 By the time it was introduced to Europe in the 17th century, coffee houses and shops opened all over global major cities.